-(c) Filings; Copies; Signatures; Service. -
+\ \ \ \ (c) Filings; Copies; Signatures; Service. - \ \ \

 (3) Signatures.
 All documents filed pursuant to Part Five A of these Rules must be signed by counsel for the filing party, or personally signed if the party is proceeding pro se.
-Documents may be signed digitally using an electronic signature.
+Electronically filed documents Documents may be signed digitally using an electronic signature.
+Paper filings must contain a handwritten signature.